GRAAL-Research/poutyne/docs/source/examples/semantic_segmentation.rst

 Loading the VOCSegmentation dataset
 ===================================

 The VOCSegmentation dataset can be easily downloaded from ``torchvision.datasets``.
-This dataset allows you to apply the needed transformations on the ground-truth directly in addition to defining the proper transformations for the input images.
-To do so, it's enough to use the ``target_transfrom`` argument and set it to your transformation function of interest.
+This dataset allows you to apply the needed transformations on the ground-truth directly and define the proper transformations for the input images.
+To do so, we use the ``target_transfrom`` argument and set it to your transformation function of interest.

 .. code-block:: python